Medellín Cartel: Relations with Nicaraguan government

-Relations with Panamanian Government
+Relations with Panamanian government

 After Manuel Noriega arrest, the DEA and FBI got several tips linking the former dictator to the Medellin Cartel.
 The Nicaraguan and Colombian conflicts in remote areas could make both countries unsafe to operate, and the cartel was searching for new places to use as a stopover.
 Manuel Noriega, in exchange of bribes and share on profits, agreed using Panama as another stopover for the cartel logistics.
 Also, the links between him and the Cartel ensured that Panama could be a hideout for the group leadership and that the government would ignore their money laundering operations in the country.

 The CIA turned a blind eye to the link between Medellin Cartel and Noriega, as he had an aggressive anticommunist policy.
 However, the agency stopped supporting Noriega after his ties with the Cartel came to public.

-Relations with Cuban Government
+Relations with Cuban government

-During the 1980 decade, the decrease and later end of Soviet Union subsidies almost wiped out Cuban economy.
-During Manuel Noriega judgement, Carlos Lehder, the Cartel's responsible for ensuring that the cocaine would reach Florida, testified that, as the drug smuggling to the USA was doing billions of dollars, the Cuban intelligence helped managing Nicaraguan operations and the island's government agreed using Cuba as one of the stopovers for the Cartel.
-This was made with knowledge of the Castro Brothers, having the younger, Raúl, met with Lehder.
+During the 1980s, the decreased and later end of Soviet Union subsidies almost wiped out the Cuban economy.
+During Manuel Noriega judgement, Carlos Lehder, the cartel member responsible for ensuring that the cocaine would reach Florida, testified that, as the drug smuggling to the USA was doing billions of dollars, Cuban intelligence helped manage Nicaraguan operations and the island's government agreed to using Cuba as one of the stopovers for the cartel.
+This was made with knowledge of the Castro brothers, having the younger, Raúl Castro, met with Lehder.

 Fear of extradition

 Perhaps the greatest threat posed to the Medellín Cartel and the other traffickers was the implementation of an extradition treaty between the United States and Colombia.
 It allowed Colombia to extradite to the US any Colombian suspected of drug trafficking and to be tried there for their crimes.
 This was a major problem for the cartel, since the drug traffickers had little access to their local power and influence in the US, and a trial there would most likely lead to imprisonment.
-Among the staunch supporters of the extradition treaty were Colombian Justice Minister Rodrigo Lara (who was pushing for more action against the drug cartels, Police Officer Jaime Ramírez, and numerous Colombian Supreme Court judges.
+Among the staunch supporters of the extradition treaty were Colombian Justice Minister Rodrigo Lara (who was pushing for more action against the drug cartels), Police Officer Jaime Ramírez, and numerous Colombian Supreme Court judges.

 However, the cartel applied a "bend or break" strategy towards several of these supporters, using bribery, extortion, or violence.
 Nevertheless, when police efforts began to cause major losses, some of the major drug lords themselves were temporarily pushed out of Colombia, forcing them into hiding from which they ordered cartel members to take out key supporters of the extradition treaty.

 The cartel issued death threats to the Supreme Court Judges, asking them to denounce the Extradition Treaty.
 The warnings were ignored.

 This led Escobar and the group he called Los Extraditables ("The Extraditables") to start a violent campaign to pressure the Colombian government by committing a series of kidnappings, murders, and narco-terrorist actions.